Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những bộ phận 'cực độc' ở tôm, chớ dại ăn vào kiểu 'mang họa vào thân' - Ảnh 1.

-Black line on the back of shrimp
+The black line on the back of the shrimp

 Bring shrimp

-Details on how to safely prepare shrimp
+Details on how to safely prepare shrimp.

 Source: https://giadinh.suckhoedoisong.vn/nhung-bo-phan-cuc-doc-o-tom-cho-dai-an-vao-kieu-mang-hoa-vao-than-17225032422305762.htm